 The student may withdraw completely from GSCC at any time through the last day to withdraw, specified in the College calendar.
-Forms can be obtained on any campus from the Admissions/Records Office.
+Forms can be obtained on any campus from the Admissions/Records Office, an email request may be sent to admissions@gadsdenstate.edu, or you may call the office at 256.439.6911.
+Nursing students, EMS students, and athletes must contact the department for approval.
+Those departments will then notify the Registrar's office with an approval or denial of the withdrawal.
 Once the complete withdrawal has been processed, the student will not be allowed to register again during the term of withdrawal.
 Should a student abandon any classes without officially withdrawing from the classes or from the College, the grade of "F" will be assigned.

 A Return of Title IV calculation will be required for students receiving or eligible to receive financial aid.
-Refer to the section "Treatment of Financial Aid for Complete Withdrawal" on page 26 for more information.
+Refer to the section "Treatment of Financial Aid for Complete Withdrawal" for more information.